ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Mostly sunny, with a high near 94.
 Heat index values as high as 110.
-North northeast wind 3 to 7 mph.<br></div>
+North northeast wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Patchy fog after 3am.
 Mostly clear, with a low around 76.
 Heat index values as high as 107.
-Northeast wind 1 to 5 mph.<br></div>
+Northeast wind 1 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>Patchy fog before 8am, then a slight chance of rain showers between 1pm and 4pm, then a slight chance of showers and thunderstorms.
          Sunny.
 High near 94, with temperatures falling to around 91 in the afternoon.
 Heat index values as high as 106.
-Northeast wind 1 to 5 mph.
+East northeast wind around 3 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>A slight chance of showers and thunderstorms before 1am, then a chance of showers and thunderstorms between 1am and 4am, then
          a chance of showers and thunderstorms.
 Mostly clear, with a low around 75.
-Northeast wind around 3 mph.
+Northeast wind around 5 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>